geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Cloudfang Keep.md

 ### Stone Chest

 > A rectangular stone chest sits prominently on a reinforced shelf, carved from the same dark stone as the keep's construction.
 The lid features an elaborate relief carving of Lady Emer's face in her current medusa form - serpentine hair writhing around a beautiful but cold visage.
-Her eyes are inlaid with polished obsidian stones that seem to gleam with inner light regardless of the room's illumination.
+Her eyes are inlaid with polished moonstones that seem to gleam with inner light regardless of the room's illumination.
 The carving shows remarkable detail, from the scales on her snake-hair to the slight curve of her lips, as if she were about to speak.
 >
 > Around the edge of the lid, carved in flowing Draconic script, are the words: _"Stone eyes see, but do stone ears hear?"_